luisfontes19/vscode-swissknife/README.md

 The extension avoids doing external web requests or logging data, for privacy.
 But there are some operations where external requests are needed:

-* **Crypto Currency Value** - Does a request to the cryptonator api to get the available cryptocurrencies and a request to get the current price for a specific pair. **The amount being converted is not sent**, this is calculated on the local machine.
 * **Url Unshorten** - This one really needs to do the request to the short url, so it can get the redirect (full) url.
 But keep in mind that the full url is never reached, the extension does not follow the redirect.

 ## Writing Scripts